Effective: 30 October 2019

 - monitor and analyse trends and usage.

-- personalise our services by, among other things, suggesting friends or profile information, or customising the content we show you, including ads.
+- personalise our services by, among other things, suggesting friends, profile information or Bitmoji stickers, or customising the content we show you, including ads.

 - contextualise your experience by, among other things, tagging your Memories content using your precise location information (if, of course, you’ve given us permission to collect that information) and applying other labels based on the content.

-- provide and improve ad targeting and measurement, including through the use of your precise location information (again, if you’ve given us permission to collect that information), both on and off our services.
-See the Control Over Your Information section below for more information about Snap Inc.’s advertising practices and your choices.
+- provide and improve our advertising services, ad targeting and ad measurement, including through the use of your precise location information (again, if you’ve given us permission to collect that information), both on and off our services.
+See the Control over your information section below for more information about Snap Inc.’s advertising practices and your choices.

 - enhance the safety and security of our products and services.